Ten Questions with

 5. My favorite pre-show / post-show meal is...

 I'm not really a pre-show eater, but post-show - EVERYTHING!

 6. People would be surprised to know that...

-10. Everyone should see The Tales of Hoffmann because....
+10. Everyone should see The Magic Flute because....

-Don't miss the chance to see Robert in The Tales of Hoffmann, an extraordinary work that is equal parts fantasy, realism, and genuine passion.
-Performances are April 15 and 17 in Overture Hall.
+Don't miss the chance to see Robert in The Magic Flute, Mozart's sublime opera that is part fairy-tale, part adventure story, and all enchantment.
+Performances are April 21 and 23 in Overture Hall.
 Tickets start at $18; visit madisonopera.org for more information.